 HHS FAQS: What is TANF?

 - The Carl D. Perkins Career and Technical Education Act (Perkins) is the principal source of dedicated federal investment in CTE.
 It supports the efforts of states, school districts and postsecondary institutions to improve their programs and ensure all students have access to high-quality CTE.

-- Learn the latest news about the Perkins Act on the CTE Policy Watch Blog here.
+- Follow the latest news on Perkins V and its implementation on the CTE Policy Watch Blog here.

 Elementary and Secondary Education Act

 The Elementary and Secondary Education Act (ESEA) (P.L.
 89-10, as amended) was enacted in 1965 and was last reauthorized in 2015 by the Every Student Succeeds Act (ESSA; P.L.
 114-95).
 ESEA is the primary source of federal aid for elementary and secondary education in America.

 The largest and most prominent portion of ESEA is the Title I-A program, which authorizes federal aid targeting the education of disadvantaged students and schools.
 Beyond Title I-A, other programs authorized by ESEA provide grants to support a wide variety of educational activities and supports.
 These include recruitment and professional development resources for educators; after-school instruction and care; safe and healthy students; technology improvements; expansion of public school choice options; English learners language instruction; and Impact Aid to which are funds used to make up for the additional burden placed on local education agencies (LEAs) from federal activities that take place in those districts.